overcuriousity/analyze_export/README.md

 ## Features

-- Support for multiple file formats (PDF, TXT, XLSX, CSV).
+- Support for multiple file formats (PDF, TXT, CSV)
-- Regular expression-based analysis for different data patterns.
+- Regular expression-based analysis for different data patterns
+- Regular Expressions can be added freely in a config file, GUI adapts dynamically
-- GUI for easy interaction and usage.
+- GUI for easy interaction and usage
+- can provide context from the source files for easy reference, configurable

 ## Installation